 It’s difficult to draw any definite conclusions that can be professed as “hard facts” but the data clearly indicates certain trends that are worth keeping in mind when planning a Disney Vacation Club resale purchase.
 For one thing, according to the data, prospective buyers have a better chance of paying a lower price per point in the first half of the year, particularly in February and March.

 Demand for DVC resale properties is typically pretty consistent, so it is likely (though not proven) that the peak of Disney Vacation Club resales during the summer is the result of an increase in resale listings.
 If you have a very specific point package in mind, shopping May through August might be your best bet.
-Or, you could always sign up for Fidelity’s DVC priority mail list, which saves you time by delivering the latest listings to you inbox.

 Don’t forget to leave thoughts and questions in the comments section below!